postmanlabs/labs-docs/_posts/01_postman/12_workspaces/2018-01-22-intro_to_workspaces.md

 [![WS_mainScreen-basicMenu](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-mainScreen-basicMenu.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-mainScreen-basicMenu.png)

-Regardless of the type of Workspace, you can share and hide elements in specific teams and mulitple Workspaces at the same time.
+Regardless of the type of Workspace, you can share and hide elements in specific teams and mulitiple Workspaces at the same time.
 We define elements in Postman as collections, monitors, documentation, mocks, environments, and integrations.

 Workspaces provides three user roles and levels of permissions.